ekedonald/Automating-AWS-Infrastructure-with-IaC-using-Terraform/README.md

 # Automating AWS Infrastructure with IaC using Terraform
+This project shows the steps taken to automate AWS Infrascture with Infrastructure as Code using Teraform.

 ## Prerequisites before you begin writing Terraform code
 * Open your terminal and install AWSCLI Version 2 using the commands shown below: